+5.1.
+Content.
 For all thirteen companies, content is of paramount importance for their e-branding strategy.
-Content was defined by all managers similarly as being the information provided on the company's website, including product information as well as more general information which refers to the company.
-All managers classified the accuracy (i.e. being free of error) and the timeliness of the provided information as very important factors.
+Content was defined by all managers similarly as being the information provided on the company's web site, including product information as well as more general information which refers to the company.
+All managers classified the accuracy (i.e., being free of error) and the timeliness of the provided information as very important factors.
 The more recent the information on the website is, the better it is for the image of the brand.
-In many cases accuracy actually is seen as being more important than the overall quality of the content (i.e. the topics being covered).
+In many cases accuracy actually is seen as being more important than the overall quality of the content (i.e., the topics being covered).
 That does not mean that the managers consider the content to be unimportant, but they believe that "most accurate/medium quality content" is better for an e-brand than "less accurate/high quality content".
-The managers emphasize that for any online company, no matter if it is a dotcom or a multi-channel retailer, content is a very important product by itself, even if it has nothing to do with the company's products or services in a narrower sense.
+The managers emphasize that for any online company, no matter if it is a dotcom or a multichannel retailer, content is a very important product by itself, even if it has nothing to do with the company's products or services in a narrower sense.
 Content which is directed at a particular target group is a major success factor and has a great influence on how customers perceive a company and rate the e-brand.
+This concurs with the results of Angehrn (1997) who highlights the importance of a new market space, the so-called Virtual Communication Space (VCS), in order to promote online commerce.